Multiaccess Channel with Partially Cooperating Encoders and Security Constraints: Channel Model and Definitions

 To transmit the message $W$, Encoder 1 sends a codeword $X_1^n \in \mc X^n_1$, where $\mc X_1$ designates the input alphabet at Encoder 1.
 Encoder 2 transmits a codeword $X_2^n \in \mc X^n_2$ where $\mc X_2$ designates the input alphabet at Encoder 2.
 Let $\mc Y$ and $\mc Z$ designate the output alphabets at the legitimate receiver and eavesdropper, respectively.
 The legitimate receiver gets the channel output $Y^n \in \mc Y^n$, and tries to estimate the transmitted message from it.
 The eavesdropper overhears the channel output $Z^n \in \mc Z^n$.
 The transmission over the channel is characterized by the memoryless conditional probability $p(y,z|x_1,x_2)$.
 The channel is memoryless in the sense that

-\begin{definition} A $(2^{nR},n)$ code for the multi-access model with partially cooperating encoders shown in Figure~\ref{DMC} consists of encoding functions\footnote{The source encoder, $\phi_1$, is a stochastic encoder that introduces additional randomization to increase secrecy.}
+\begin{definition} A $(2^{nR},n)$ code for the multi-access model with partially cooperating encoders shown in Figure~\ref{DMC} consists of encoding functions\footnote{The source encoder, $\phi_1$, and helper encoder, $\phi_2$, are stochastic encoders that introduce additional randomization to increase secrecy.}

 and a decoding function $\psi(\cdot)$ at the legitimate receiver

 \end{definition} \begin{definition} The average error probability for the $(2^{nR},n)$ code is defined as

 \end{definition} The eavesdropper overhears to what the encoders transmit and tries to guess the information from it.
 The equivocation rate per channel use is defined as $R_e = H(W| Z^n)/n$.